 Tour start at the Team Store on Yawkey Way across from the stadium.
 The guide quickly susses out what teams visitors root for (in our case it was obvious; Tommy was clad, per usual, in his full Phillies regalia).
 However, unless you’re a Yankees fan, you’re fairly safe from abuse.
 But if the Yankees are your favorite team, be prepared for repeated and (relatively) good-nature ribbing throughout the tour.

 We started in the wooden Grandstand seats I remembered so well from my own childhood.
-You’re there for a while because a professional photographer captures each group as they enter; the photos are sold as souvenirs at the end of the tour.
+Back then you’d be placing bets within the stand, now you’re able to use online US Sportsbooks to place sports bets, indeed it seems a lot has changed since I was a kid.
+Enough reminiscing and back to the Grandstand seats, you’re there for a while because a professional photographer captures each group as they enter; the photos are sold as souvenirs at the end of the tour.
 Here we started to learn the history of the team and the park, how it was named for the neighborhood in which it was built, how when it opened in 1912 the left- and right-field bleachers weren’t yet complete, how a fire that destroyed those wooden left-field bleachers in 1926 led ultimately to the extension of the Grandstand where we were sitting as well as the concrete wall, how the scoreboard – still changed by hand from behind the wall – was installed in 1934.
 We learned about this shrine’s Holy Trinity of Ruth, Robinson, and Williams.
 (Although perhaps a comparison to Judas is more apt when mentioning Babe Ruth.)

 Other tour highlights include a visit to the top of that concrete wall, which since 1947 has been painted to match the rest of the stadium and is now famously called the Green Monster.
 We perched in the seats that in recent years were placed on the top of this most famous cliff in baseball, the bane of so many fielders.
 Everything in Fenway seems to have a name, a story, a legend, a myth – even the foul poles.
 The one atop the Green Monster is named for Carlton Fisk, whose 1975 World Series home run forced a seventh game against the Reds (which the Sox famously, painfully, lost).